rongg/react-month-view/README.md

 # react-month-view

-`react-month-view` is a minimalistic React component for displaying an array of data on a calendar month.
-It allows the specification of a render prop for custom day templates.
+`react-month-view` is a minimalistic React component that takes an array of data and displays it on a calendar month, allowing the specification of a custom template for each day.

 ![Image of Month](month-view-example.png)